Notes on Psalm 103

 · The first usage in the Bible is Genesis 1:1 where hashamayim, "the heavens" is mentioned in contrast to the earth.
 “The heavens,” or interstellar space, is the name given the expanse stretched out from the initial watery black hole (Gen 1:6-8) and then populated with the sun, moon and stars on the fourth day of creation to give light to the earth.
 Astronomers have estimated there are 1025 (10 million billion billion) stars in the universe, but the number of visible stars that may be seen without the aid of a telescope is about four thousand (BBMS 156).

-Scripture repeatedly affirms that God created all the heavenly bodies, and even the blackness with which they are clothed (Isa 50:3). are above: Heb. al, preposition, upon, above or over.
+Scripture repeatedly affirms that God created all the heavenly bodies, but even the blackness with which they are clothed (Isa 50:3). are above: Heb. al, preposition, upon, above or over.
 David describes the location of the heavens from the point of view of an observer on earth.
-In Scripture heaven is always "up." the earth: Heb. erets, the earth in a cosmological sense, or “the land” in the sense of a specific territorial area, primarily the Land of Israel (TWOT §167).
+In Scripture heaven is always "up." the earth: Heb. erets, the earth in a cosmological sense, or "the land" in the sense of a specific territorial area, primarily the Land of Israel (TWOT §167).
 In this context, the Land of Israel works just as well as planet earth.
 David is not clear about which heaven he means, perhaps all three.

 David states a fact of God's covenantal loyalty that is echoed at length in Jeremiah:

-"19 The word of the LORD came to Jeremiah, saying, 20 “Thus says the LORD, ‘If you can break My covenant for the day and My covenant for the night, so that day and night will not be at their appointed time, 21 then My covenant may also be broken with David My servant so that he will not have a son to reign on his throne, and with the Levitical priests, My ministers.
-22 As the host of heaven cannot be counted and the sand of the sea cannot be measured, so I will multiply the descendants of David My servant and the Levites who minister to Me.’”
-23 And the word of the LORD came to Jeremiah, saying, 24 “Have you not observed what this people have spoken, saying, ‘The two families which the LORD chose, He has rejected them’?
-Thus they despise My people, no longer are they as a nation in their sight.
-25 Thus says the LORD, ‘If My covenant for day and night stand not, and the fixed patterns of heaven and earth I have not established, 26 then I would reject the descendants of Jacob and David My servant, not taking from his descendants rulers over the descendants of Abraham, Isaac and Jacob.
-But I will restore their fortunes and will have mercy on them.’”
-(Jer 33:19-26)
+"19 And the word of ADONAI came to Jeremiah, saying, 20 thus says ADONAI: "If you can break My covenant with the day and My covenant with the night, so that day and night would not be at in their appointed time, 21 only then may My covenant be broken with My servant David, that he would not have a son to reign on his throne, and the Levitical kohanim would not be My ministers.
+22 As the host of heaven cannot be numbered, nor the sand of the sea measured, so I will multiply the offspring of David My servant, and the Levites who minister to Me.”

 12 As far as the east is from the west, So far has He removed our transgressions from us.